lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-If you recall the `GlobalBuffers` class, it is responsible of loading the models data into the appropriate buffers, therefore the `loadModels` method in the `Render` class will need to be updated:
+If you recall the `GlobalBuffers` class, it is responsible of loading the models data into the appropriate buffers, therefore the `loadModels` method in the `Render` class will need to be updated, since that work is already been done.
+We will review later on what needs to be done now in the `GeometryRenderActivity` class.
 ```java
 public class Render {
     ...